rust-lang/rust/doc/rust.md

 }
 ~~~

-Functions within foreign modules may be called by Rust code as it would any
+Functions within foreign modules may be called by Rust code, just like functions defined in Rust.
-normal function and the Rust compiler will automatically translate between
-the Rust ABI and the foreign ABI.
+The Rust compiler automatically translates between the Rust ABI and the foreign ABI.

 The name of the foreign module has special meaning to the Rust compiler in
 that it will treat the module name as the name of a library to link to,